Professional Development & Contract Work

 - GSAP animations: scroll-triggered, page transitions, infinite loops

-- Quality automation: Husky pre-commit hooks enforcing all checks
+- Quality automation: Husky pre-commit hooks enforcing all the checks

-- AI-assisted development: Used Cursor to accelerate development while maintaining code ownership
+- AI-assisted development: leaned on Cursor to move faster while keeping ownership of the code

-This project wasn't just about having a portfolio; it was about proving to myself (and future employers) that I could still build at a high level after time away from full-time work.
+This was never just about having a portfolio; it was about proving to myself, and to a future employer, that I could still build at a high level after time away from full-time work.

 What This Period Taught Me

-Not every season of a career is about climbing.
-Sometimes it's about consolidation, filling gaps, formalizing knowledge, and staying connected to the craft.
+Not every stretch of a career is about climbing.
+Sometimes it's about consolidating: filling the gaps, formalizing what you know, and staying close to the craft.

-I could have taken a role I wasn't excited about just to avoid a gap on my resume.
-Instead, I used the time to become a more complete engineer.
-The CS degree fills in the gaps in the theory I'd learned ad hoc.
-The portfolio proves I'm current.
-The contract work maintained real-world reps.
+I could have taken a role I wasn't excited about just to keep a clean resume.
+Instead I spent the time becoming a more complete engineer.
+The CS degree fills in the theory I'd picked up ad hoc, the portfolio proves I'm current, and the contract work kept me getting real-world reps the whole time.

 Tech Stack